carloscdante/libxlive/README.md

 # Xbox Live Info

-Library for Xbox Live interaction.
+Library for Xbox Live account interaction.
 Manipulate and fetch data from Xbox Live accounts with easy to use utility functions!

 ## Authentication